 Pyrocene: life on a blazing planet

-As summer 2022 is ablaze with wildfires and heat waves, we may well have entered the Pyrocene, the age of fire.
+An Age of Fire seems to have emerged, as the world is ablaze with wildfires and heat waves.
+Have we entered the Pyrocene?
 This name was coined by Stephen J Pyne, as an alternative for the Anthropocene: the era in which humanity leaves an ineradicable mark on the earth.
 Fire seems to play an increasingly important role in how we transform the world we live in.
-But fire and wildfires are not new.
-Let's look at fire today and in the past.
+Let's look at fire today and its role in the geological past.

 Author: Kathelijne Bonne

-In recent times, forest fires are bigger, hotter and rage longer.
+As climate change advances, forest fires are bigger, hotter and rage longer.
 A question then arises: Have we created a new geological time, the age of fire?
-So far, we already transformed the atmosphere, the ocean and the biosphere, affecting the fluxes between soil, air, life and water.
-Humanity interferes with earth with geological vigor.
+So far, we have already transformed the atmosphere, the ocean and the biosphere, disrupting vital fluxes between soil, air, life and water.
+Humanity interferes with the earth's processes with geological vigor.

 Start of the Pyrocene

 But when did the Pyrocene begin?
 That is difficult to determine at this time, because Pyrocene is not an official term and thus not (yet) recognized by the special scientific committee in charge of fine-tuning the geologic time scale.
-Anthropocene is, and scientists are still debating whether to put the start of the Anthropocene at either the beginning of the Industrial Revolution, or sometime in the 1940s when the radioactive fallout from the first nuclear tests precipitated on Earth.
+The Anthropocene is in the process of being recognized.
+Scientists are debating whether to put the start of the Anthropocene at either the beginning of the Industrial Revolution, or in the 1940s when the radioactive fallout from the first nuclear tests precipitated on Earth, creating a global marker.

 Whether the Pyrocene will ever become an official epoch is up to us.
-Let's hope that we will outsmart the age of fire and can quickstart an age of recovery.
+Maybe I'm naive, but I hope that we will outsmart the age of fire to quickstart an age of recovery.

 Zombie fires and firestorms